 Right now, there are 1.4 billion dollars of federal tax dollars per year in Washington waiting for us to use in our state.
 Thanks to the American Rescue Plan’s incentive, our state could also receive an additional $900 million over two years ($1.2 million per day) over and above the cost of expanding coverage.
 Medicaid expansion would yield a net gain in our state’s economy by supporting 15,000 new jobs and making Tennesseans healthier on average.
 Thriving hospital systems provide jobs for more healthcare professionals.
 Healthy workers keep businesses running smoothly.
 Medicaid expansion is just good business.

 Medicaid expansion is effective.
-A review published in May 2021 revisits the findings of 404 reports which detail the substantial impact Medicaid expansion has had on states who have chosen to adopt it.
+Over 600 studies since 2014 detail the substantial positive effects of Medicaid expansion on states who have chosen to adopt it.
 These studies reiterated that expansion greatly increased healthcare coverage throughout the states, reduced uncompensated care costs for hospitals, boosted access to care and better long-term health outcomes.
 The most recent review also showed a positive correlation between expansion and improvements in mortality rates; coverage rates for people with cancer, chronic illnesses, and disabilities; and access to care for people with substance use disorder and mental illnesses.

 RURAL HOSPITALS ARE AT RISK